The significance of what’s unknown …

-To make it make more understandable let's assume that the entire frame of the universe is a large trampoline.
+To make it more understandable, let's assume that the entire frame of the universe is a large trampoline.
 Now the diaphragm of this trampoline in cosmological terms is called “Space-time”.

 Now let's place two objects of different weights on this diaphragm.
-What we observe is that the heavier object will create a deeper dent onto which the lighter object would eventually fall.
+We observe that the heavier object will create a deeper dent onto which the lighter object would eventually fall.
 This is exactly the idea behind gravity.
 Large objects like our Sun creates a dent in space-time while the surrounding planets appear to fall towards it.
-The reason why they don't get sucked up into the center is because of centripetal forces that keep them intact in their orbits.
+They don't get sucked up into the centre because of centripetal forces that keep them intact in their orbits.

 When there is change in energy , there is a corresponding change in mass (E=mc²)

 This is, by default, the most popular law in physics.
 It simply states that energy and mass are different forms of the same thing.
 In other words, it can be interchanged.
 Furthermore, it was Einstein's theory of relativity that introduced us to the concept of Spacetime.

 But the universe does not like obeying rules!

 Unfortunately, the universe is not really concerned or sympathetic towards the toiling efforts of scientists who have sacrificed their lives to understand it.
 From time to time, it proves that certain ideas are fundamentally wrong, which eventually allows us to understand and figure out something more intriguing.